 The definition of the word "relationship" has been phrased as the quality or condition of connection.
 After struggle and heartbreak, if that connection is not met with an equal exchange of energy and a solid foundation of give and take, the right choice is often a break-up.

 But divorce is no easy feat.
 Not only is it emotionally challenging, but the divorce system itself is wrought with procedural and legal complexities that can feel so very overwhelming.

 For years, I answered my clients' questions and worked to allay their fears about the divorce process.
 Calming divorce overwhelm is a big part of why I launched Hello Divorce.
-A starter membership to Hello Divorce is free, and our users get all of those answers and more.
 To help you push past the stress, gain control, and embrace joy again, I've selected a few of the most frequently asked questions I receive to answer here.

 1. Where do I start?

 Start with you.

 As much as most of us would prefer to climb under a rock and hide until we emerge joyful and independent, it doesn't serve you to go it alone.
 Reach out to your support system, or build a new one.
 It could be as simple as joining a Facebook group for divorcing people or an online support group through a site like Meetup.
 Psychology Today also has a helpful searchable database for divorce support groups around the country.

 Look around – really look – and you'll clearly see that people actually like giving.
 People like to be helpful, and in fact, research suggests that helping others increases happiness and overall well-being.
 So, if you are concerned that your friends or family won't know what to say or do, send them to this article, or remind them that "stoking the fire" doesn't do any good.

 If you get stuck and don't know to whom or where to turn, flip the situation.
 Imagine yourself as a friend to someone else going through a divorce.
 What advice or love would you bestow on them?

 2. But then what?
 How do I "do" divorce?